Koenel/olympiad1931/_participant/sol-volunteer-skijump-quarters.md

 <div class="infotext">
   <h1  id="title">{{ page.title }}</h1>
   <div class="grid-item" id="exhibit-image"><img src="/../media/IMG_20210624_115008.jpg" class="img-fluid" alt="{{ page.image-descr }}">{{ page.image-descr }}</div>
+  <p>The success of the Second Workers' Winter Olympiad was highly dependent on the solidarity and support of the local population.
+A team of <a href="#" class="link-info" data-toggle="tooltip" title="The local and technical supervisor of the Second Workers's Winter Olympiad">Theodor Hüttenegger's</a> volunteers  was responsible for excavating and building the ski jump at Ganzsteinwiese.
+They had already started their work in the warmer summer months while the soil was still soft, using shovels and wheel barrows to dig off and raise the ground wherever needed to build a jump that would allow jumps of 40 metres and more.
+Theodor “Turl” Hüttenegger wrote two extensive articles on the calculations and physics consideration that are necessary to complete such an enterprise successfully (Oesterreichische Arbeiter-Turn- und Sport-Zeitung, 1932a, pp.91-92).
+It is worth highlighting that volunteers were not paid to toil hard for the event but their solidarity with the socialist movement and their interest in winter sports were deciding factors for their peak performances.</p>
-  <p>The success of the Winter Olympics was highly dependent on the solidarity and support of the local population who was not only encouraged to watch the games, but also to support the event by opening up their homes to athletes and spectators alike and offering lodgings.
-For example, the newspaper Das Kleine Blatt quotes a local railway worker:</p>
+  <p> The population in Mürzzuschlag and surrounding villages was not only encouraged to watch the games, but also to support the event by opening up their homes to athletes and spectators alike and <a href="#" class="link-info" data-toggle="tooltip" title="The number of expected visitors exceeded available hotel and pub rooms by far">offering lodgings</a>.
+The local population hoped to gain benefits from hosting visitors and athletes, too.
+For example, the newspaper <span class="quote">Das Kleine Blatt</span> quotes a local railway worker:</p>
   <!--quote taken from: https://mdbootstrap.com/docs/standard/extended/quotes/-->
   <section class="vh-50" style="background-color: #eee;">
     <div class="container py-sm-5 h-50">